jezzsantos/ServiceStack.Webhooks.Azure/README.md

 Install-Package ServiceStack.Webhooks.Azure
 ```

-If you deploy your web service to Microsoft Azure, you may want to use Azure storage Tables and Queues etc. to implement the various components of the webhooks.
+If you deploy yourServiceStack web service to Microsoft Azure, you may want to use Azure storage Tables, Queues, Buses etc. to allow your app to scale and perform at scale when using webhooks.

 For example, 'subscriptions' can be stored in Azure Table Storage, 'events' can be queued in a Azure Queue Storage, and then 'events' can be relayed by a WorkerRole to subscribers.